matrix-org/synapse/docs/specification.rst

 mapping indefinitely, by replicating the mappings across multiple ISes.

 Usage of an IS is not required in order for a client application to be part of the Matrix ecosystem.
-However, by not using an IS, discovery of users is greatly impacted.
+However, without one clients will not be able to look up user IDs using 3PIDs.

 API Standards
 -------------